 From the Monte Carlo simulation, Phillips & Sul (2007) argue that setting r=0.3 is recommended.
-The null hypothesis is rejected when tb<-1.65; if that is the case, the next step is to identify relative or club convergence
+The null hypothesis is rejected when tb<-1.65; if that is the case, the next step is to identify relative or club convergence.

 Identifying club convergence

-The method of Phillips and Sul (2009) can identify if different club convergence exists in the sub-sample in the absence of overall convergence in the full sample.
-Hence, after testing overall convergence using log t regression, we use the clustering algorithm of Phillips and Sul (2009) for club convergence identification.
-A summary of this clustering algorithm is in Appendix 1.
+The method of Phillips and Sul (2009) can identify whether different club convergences exist in the sub-sample in the absence of overall convergence in the full sample.
+Hence, after testing the overall convergence using log t regression, we use the clustering algorithm of Phillips and Sul (2009) for club convergence identification.
+A summary of this clustering algorithm is provided in Appendix 1.

 Investigating conditioning factors of club convergence

 The literature proposes an important discussion on the conditioning factors of club convergence from two different convergence perspectives.
-On the one hand, the club convergence hypothesis emphasizes the importance of the initial condition for an economy's transition.
+On the one hand, the club convergence hypothesis emphasises the importance of the initial condition for an economy's transition.
 On the other hand, conditional convergence argues that structural characteristics completely affect the long-run growth path, while the initial condition is exogenous (Von Lyncker & Thoennessen, 2017).

-Although the club convergence method by Phillips & Sul (2007) clusters individual units according to their transition path estimates, it does not explain the factors that drive club formation as Azariadis & Drazen (1990) and Galor (1996) specify as club convergence hypothesis.
+Although the club convergence method by Phillips & Sul (2007) clusters individual units according to their transition path estimates, it does not explain the factors that drive club formation as Azariadis & Drazen (1990) and Galor (1996) specify the club convergence hypothesis.
 To complete our analysis, we investigate the conditioning factors of club convergence formation.

 For this purpose, similar to Bartkowska and Riedl (2012), we apply the ordered logit model.
-Based on theoretical considerations discussed previously, we test both initial condition and structural characteristics as the explanatory factors in the estimation.
+Based on the theoretical considerations discussed previously, we test the initial condition and structural characteristics as explanatory factors in the estimation.

 In practice, we denote each club convergence as c = 1, 2, … c, where c is categorical according to the number of club convergence identified.
-Since the method of Phillips & Sul (2007, 2009) ranks the clubs according to the long-run trend of each individual in the respective club, we are allowed to arrange c as an ordinal variable.
-We assume that there is an unobserved variable yt* that is related to the long-run wage dynamics of provinces that force provinces being clustered in a certain club.
+Since the method of Phillips and Sul (2007, 2009) ranks the clubs according to the long-run trend of each individual in the respective club, we are allowed to arrange c as an ordinal variable.
+We assume that there is an unobserved variable yt* that is related to the long-run wage dynamics of provinces that force provinces to be clustered in a certain club.
 Thus, we can write the specification as